pniewiejski/algorithms-playground/data-structures/Heap/README.md

 implementation.

 In the latter variant every element of a heap is an element of some array.
-We can determine the index of any given element based on the parent node, as follows:
+We can determine the index of any given element based on the parent node:

 ```
              (i)           : Parent Node